 But cars changed the dating traditions of old times, and teenagers got involved in sexual activities that were considered a heinous act earlier.
 Cars made “Sex” and “date” a normal practice.
 There’s a famous song of 1909 by Irving Berlin titled “Keep Away from the Fellow Who Owns an Automobile”.

 For decades, coming to an age in America meant driving an automobile.
 A driver’s license was a trademark of transition from dependent child to a responsible adult and was considered a gateway to freedom.
 It was a more important milestone than legal drinking and voting rights.
-It was the initiation of their adult world, they could meet friends, pick up their date, and making out in “parking”.
+It was the initiation of their adult world, they could meet friends, pick up their dates, and making out in “parking”.

 Child Labor and High Schools